Kandern: Feuerbach

-The first documented mention of Feuerbach was is the Liber decimationis of the Bishopric of Konstanz.
+The first documented mention of Feuerbach was in the Liber decimationis of the Bishopric of Konstanz.
 The village became part of the possessions of the Order of St. John in 1297 and eventually came to be owned by the Margrave of Hachberg in 1470.
 In 1503 Feuerbach, like the rest of the Markgräflerland, became part of Baden.
 Feuerbach is a recognized wine-producing municipality with around 12 hectares of vineyards.
 The modern church was built in 1846 on medieval foundations.
 Feuerbach's community building houses the village offices, a youth center, the fire department and a community hall for the use of local clubs and individuals.

 The shield of Feurbach does not follow any of the themes used by the other Kandern municipalities.
 It is not a canting coat of arms, nor does it explicitly relate to the industrial tendencies of the citizens.
 It was in use long before the administrative merger with Kandern and had been officially registered in 1961.

 Holzen

 The first documented reference to Holzen was in the year 1249.
 In recent times, Holzen has become well known for its large stork population.
 A stork refuge was built in Holzen in 1979 in hopes of re-establishing the large birds in the area, where they used to be common in medieval and early modern times.
 The storks have spread over a wide area, and are particularly noticeable in their nests on church steeples throughout the Markgräflerland.
 In addition to the village offices, the Holzen Rathaus (town hall) houses the Kandern Land Registration office and the local youth center.
 New developments around Holzen complement the traditionally built Altdorf.
 Wine production is an important part of the local agriculture, with 1473 ares of vineyards in the area around the village.